 If you’ve ever owned a turtle, you know that they have a way to communicate with you.
 They hide within their shell when they’re extremely stressed.
 Not only do they pull their head in, but they also retract their legs and tail.

 The more you see of a turtle, the less stressed they are.
-Turtles are extremely curious creatures and will investigate things when they feel safe and comfortable.
+Turtles are extremely curious creatures who investigate things when they feel safe and comfortable.

 Keep in mind that while tortoises can be a little more social than sea turtles, they are both solitary creatures by nature.
 Each turtle will have their own personality, but you need to give them plenty of time to adapt to their new surroundings.